-Details related to Trust (i) Name of the Trust Not Applicable Not Applicable Welspun Corp Employees Welfare Trust (ii) Details of the Trustee(s) Not Applicable Not Applicable Mr. Parasmal Jain; Mr. Yogesh Mehta (iii) Amount of Ioan disbursed by company / any company in the group, during the year Not Applicable Nil (iv) Amount of loan outstanding (repayable to company / any company in the group) as at the end of the year , Not Applicable Nil (v) Amount of loan, if any, taken from any other source for which company / any company in the group has provided any security or guarantee Not Applicable Nil (vi) Any other contribution made to the Trust during the year Not Applicable Not Applicable Nil Brief details of transactions in shares by the Trust (i) Number of shares held at the beginning of the year Not Applicable Not Applicable Nil (ii) Number of shares acquired during the year through (i) primary issuance (ii) secondary acquisition, also as a percentage of paid up equity capital as at the end of the previous financia year, along with information on weighted average cost of acquisition per share Not Applicable Nil (iii) Number of shares transferred to the employees / sold along with the purpose thereof Not Applicable Nil (iv) Number of shares held at the end Not Applicable Not Applicable Nil 1
+Details related to Trust (i) Name of the Trust Not Applicable Not Applicable Welspun Corp Employees Welfare Trust (ii) Details of the Trustee(s) Not Applicable Not Applicable Mr. Parasmal Jain; Mr. Yogesh Mehta (iii) Amount of loan disbursed by company / any company in the group, during the year Not Applicable Nil (iv) Amount of loan outstanding (repayable to company / any company in the group) as at the end of the year Not Applicable Nil (v) Amount of Ioan, if any, taken from any other source for which company / any company in the group has provided any security or guarantee Not Applicable Nil (vi) Any other contribution made to the Trust during the year Not Applicable Not Applicable Nil Brief details of transactions in shares by the Trust (i) Number of shares held at the beginning of the year Not Applicable Not Applicable Nil (ii) Number of shares acquired during the year through (i) primary issuance (ii) secondary acquisition, also as a percentage of paid up equity capital as at the end of the previous financial year, along with information on weighted average cost of acquisition per share Not Applicable Nil (iii) Number of shares transferred to the employees / sold along with the purpose thereof Not Applicable Nil (iv) Number of shares held at the end Not Applicable Not Applicable Nil

-of the year
+(iv) Number of shares held at the end of the year Not Applicable Not Applicable Nil

 Secondary acquisition by the Trust

 Not Applicable Not Applicable Nil